 - The power distribution board – this board connects the electronic speed controls to the battery.

 - Batteries: When purchasing the batteries for your drone, you need to consider the capacity of a battery and its type.
 The most used batteries for this purpose are Li-Po batteries and their power differs.
-You must choose the
+To have a much better insight on this topic, we strongly suggest checking out our article about drone batteries.

 - Mounting pad: It reduces the vibrations, and thus improves the flight.
 This one is very useful especially if you are trying to take pictures or videos with your DIY drone.